nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 | `*`      | expert user         | create custom commands                               | make managing tasks more convenient, and more tailored to my needs     |
 | `*`      | user                | filter the CS2103/T textbook                         | refresh my memory on concepts I forgot                                 |

-*{More to be added}*

 ### Use cases

 (For all use cases below, the **System** is `tApp` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC1 - Set current directory**
+**Use case: UC1 - View student list**

 **MSS**

-1. User requests to go back to the welcome page to choose either students or tasks directory again.
+1. User requests to list all students
-2.  tApp navigates into the welcome page and displays the exit confirm message.

-    Use case ends.

-**Extensions**

-* 1a.
-The user hasn’t entered either the student or task management directory.

-  Use case ends.

-**Use case: UC2 - View student list**

-**MSS**

-1. User requests to navigate to the student directory (UC1)
-2.  tApp navigates into the student directory
-3.  tApp displays the list of student contacts
+2.  tApp displays the list of students

     Use case ends.